-Virtually all post-secondary bookstores face a retail roller coaster, as merchandising needs shift drastically during the 15 weeks of a typical semester, a juggling of merchandise priorities that is unmatched in the book retail world.
-The result is a challenge for inventory and school facilities management.
-Luckily, there is a solution — portable storage systems.
+Virtually all college school stores face a retail roller coaster, as merchandising needs shift drastically during the 15 weeks of a typical semester — a juggling of merchandise priorities that is unmatched in the book retail world.
+The result is a challenge for campus bookstore inventory and school facilities management.
+Luckily, there is a solution: portable storage.

-While some universities have moved book sales and rentals to third-party vendors, for most schools, course materials remain a staple.
+While some universities have moved book sales and rentals to third-party vendors and used bookstore suppliers, course materials remain a staple for most schools.
 Students buy the bulk of class-related material at the start of a semester: an average of $327 on course materials and $295 on school supplies and technology per student in the fall, according to the National Association of College Stores.
 In spring comes another $252 on materials and $212 on supplies and tech.

 The rate of change is beyond most retail and presents compounding complications.
 One complication is the inherent seasonality of some products, like clothing or accessories.
 After the early semester rush, it may be impossible to discount unsold books to make room, as they may be needed again at the beginning of the next semester.
 All these challenges make budgeting and inventory planning a nightmare.
 However, with effective preparation before the semesters begin, it is possible to create an organized plan to manage the changing seasonal swings.